 How to Make Vegetarian Enchiladas:

 1. Sauté veggies.
 Sauté sweet potato in olive oil and season with salt and pepper.
 Cook for about 5 minutes, until they begin to get tender.
-Add 1 tsp minced garlic, bell pepper and black beans and toss to combine.
+Add 1 tsp minced garlic, bell pepper, onion, and black beans and toss to combine.
 Cook until sweet potatoes are completely tender.